 Step 1: Complete MPD’s Application for Firearms Registration Certificate (PD-219).

 - The form is available through DC FFLs, or through FRS.
-You can pick up a copy at the FRS office or contact FRS to request that a form be mailed to you.
+You can pick up a copy at the FRS office or contact FRS to request that a form be mailed to you, or download the form online.

 - Fill out the “Purchaser/Owner’s Name” of the form.
 If you are buying a new gun, the SELLER of the gun will complete Section A of the form.